jojomickymack/ktxtemplate001/readme.md

 Run the desktop launcher - you can either right click on 'desktop/src/com/central/DesktopLauncher.kt' and run it from Android Studio, or use the gradle task (click on the gradle tab on the far right to reveal gradle tasks) and expand the 'desktop::application' groups.
 The 'run' task, which is added by the 'application plugin' in gradle, will also run the desktop launcher.

+# Kotlin Not Required

+This project will look for Java or Kotlin files inside of 'core/src' - if you remove the kotlin files and replace them with Java files, it'll work the same way if you load the Java code in the launchers (maybe you are following a Java tutorial or something).

 # Executable Jar

 Do you want to compile an executable jar to distribute the desktop version of your game?
 I added [John Rengelman's shadowjar plugin](https://github.com/johnrengelman/shadow) to the desktop module, which will create a fatjar (containing all dependencies in one).
 When you run the 'desktop::shadow::shadowJar' task, it will create your fatjar in 'desktop/build/libs'.
 You should be able to double click on the jar file to launch it.